-I didn’t really know too much about Iowa before moving here.
+I didn’t really know too much about Iowa before moving to the USA.
 As a British person it’s not exactly a destination that gets any marketing in the UK and my only knowledge came from the travel writer Bill Bryson.
-So of course I went into research mode.
-Hunting out cool things to do, roadside attractions and places that should be on an Iowa bucket list!
+So of course I went into research mode, hunting out cool things to do, roadside attractions and places that should be on an Iowa bucket list!

 Fenelon Place Elevator – Dubuque